The Health Professions Advising Office is located on the third floor of Bristol Center.

 Discuss schedule with advisor before pre-registration in April.
 See Leslie Bell if additional advice would be helpful.

-If considering a semester or year abroad, check out "preferred programs" list on the off-campus study website.
-Visit with the Coordinator of Study Abroad Programs.
+If considering a semester or year abroad, schedule a meeting with the Coordinator of Study Abroad Programs.

 Attend relevant programs on health-related topics.

 Honestly evaluate your academic performance.
 How are you doing?
 How can you improve?
 Can you challenge yourself more?
-See Leslie Bell to discuss making adjustments.
+See your academic advisor to discuss making adjustments.

 Summer After First Year